CASE PROFILE – Samuel Hayward

 Mr Hayward’s Suzuki was found parked under a tree at 10pm that day at Wollongong, possibly as a result of the credit card being confiscated and the offender becoming spooked, aware that police were searching for the vehicle.

-Detectives have confirmed that the man using the credit cards was the man who was at Mr Hayward’s unit, with fingerprints on the card slips matching the crime scene, along with a matching fingerprint also located on the vehicle.
+The man using the credit cards was the same man at Mr Hayward’s unit, with fingerprints on the card slips matching the crime scene, along with a matching fingerprint located on the vehicle.
 The last location the second credit card was used was at a Kings Cross motel on Darlinghurst Rd on November 26.

 Besides the Suzuki, items stolen from Mr Hayward’s unit included a 36cm colour television, a stereo unit and a scale model of the early warship USS Constitution.
 They may have been taken either to be sold for cash or to make it seem that the murder was a robbery gone wrong.